 During this class, students will focus on capturing the beauty and textures of The Gardens in the bloom of summer.

 Saturday, July 15 | 9:30 a.m. - 12:30 p.m. | $65 In Person

 Embrace the natural setting of our botanical gardens with weekly tai chi and yoga classes.

-Note to Students: We will walk through the Garden during this class please wear appropriate shoes and / or clothing.
+Note to students: Participants will walk through The Gardens, so please wear appropriate shoes and clothing.
 Paths are ADA accessible.
 Wavier must be signed by all participants.

 Soul Healing with the Seasons Workshops

 In this series, we will dive into the highest potential for healing and growth as it pertains to each season.
 Utilizing yoga, conscious breathwork and meditation, each participant will be invited to dive deep and uncover what the season has in store for healing, opening up and thriving in one’s true nature.

 Curious about mindfulness?
 Join Nancy Behney, Mindfulness Based Stress Reduction trained instructor for an experiential class focusing on mindfulness as a practice through discussions, activities and teachings.
 Participants will learn about the meaning of mindfulness - as defined by the Mindfulness Based Stress Reduction curriculum - definitions of different mindfulness practices, benefits of mindfulness practices, how to strengthen your ability to cope with short and long-term stress and how mindfulness can reconnect you to your strengths and joys.
 Students will leave with a deeper knowledge of the positive role mindfulness can play in your daily life and resources for your mindfulness journey.

 Saturday, July 8 | 10:30 a.m. - 12:30 p.m. | $18 In Person